Privacy

 Sharing and Trade Coordination

-• We may share relevant project information with licensed trade partners, financing or funding resources at your request, suppliers, or project professionals when needed to evaluate or deliver a scope.
+• We may share relevant project information with suppliers, trade professionals, financing or funding resources at your request, or project contacts when needed to evaluate or deliver a scope.

 • We do not sell personal information as a standalone product.
 We use information to operate, communicate, plan, and deliver requested services.

-• Photos may be used for assessment reports, estimating, project documentation, quality review, and completion records.
+• Photos may be used for estimating, project documentation, quality review, schedule planning, and completion records.

-• Public case studies, testimonials, or before-and-after materials should only use identifying details with appropriate permission.
+• Public examples, testimonials, or before-and-after materials should only use identifying details with appropriate permission.

-• Family decision reports may include sensitive notes about safety, access, mobility, power needs, and communication preferences, and should be handled carefully by all recipients.
+• Project notes may include sensitive details about access, property conditions, budget, timing, and communication preferences, and should be handled carefully by all recipients.

 Your Choices